Georgia's Own Credit Union

-Georgia's Own Credit Union is a credit union based in Atlanta, Georgia that was founded in 1940.
+Georgia's Own Credit Union is a credit union based in Atlanta, Georgia that was founded in 1934.

-Georgia's Own Credit Union is the 3rd largest credit union in Georgia with over 188,000 members and assets of 2.38 billion as of March 2018.
-They operate 23 branch locations in Georgia.
-In addition, Georgia's Own Credit Union belongs to the CO-OP Network which provides its members access to over 30,000 surcharge-free ATMs and 5,000 Shared Branch locations.
+Georgia's Own Credit Union is the 3rd largest credit union in Georgia with over 240,000 members and assets of $4.38 billion as of May 2026.
+They operate 30 branch locations in Georgia.
+Georgia's Own provides its members access to over 30,000 surcharge-free ATMs.
+In addition, Georgia's Own Credit Union belongs to the CO-OP Network which gives its members access to 5,000 Shared Branch locations.
 The organization is a federally insured credit union that is regulated by the National Credit Union Administration (NCUA).

+History

+Georgia's Own Credit Union (formerly Atlanta Telco Credit Union) was founded on December 6, 1934, by eight telephone employees with an initial $160 investment.
+Over nine decades, it has grown into one of Georgia's largest credit unions, offering a wide array of products, expanding its statewide charter, and surpassing $4 billion in assets.

+The financial institution's growth and operational milestones include: